Ski Glove Leather Treatments, Conditioners and Balms: Guide to ingredients

 Olive Oil: It does almost everything good in terms of moisturizing (which is why humans use it on their skin), but there is a catch: it can develop bacteria and go rancid.
 That's not a problem on human skin if you bathe regularly, but on leather that is rarely washed with soap, it will become a problem.

 "Neatsfoot Oil".
 Some rave about it, others say it deteriorates leather and damages stitching.
-There are two different Neatsfoot products on the market: 100% natural Neatsfoot Oil made the old-fashioned way (boiled cow hooves), and "Neatsfoot Oil Compound", which is a synthetic product.
+There are two different Neatsfoot products on the market: 100% natural Neatsfoot Oil made the old-fashioned way by boiling cow hooves, and "Neatsfoot Oil Compound", which is a synthetic product.
 Neatsfoot Oil advocates are using old-fashioned natural Neatsfoot Oil, and those who say it damages leather and stitching have been disappointed by synthetic Neatsfoot Oil Compound.

 The BAD ingredients for leather ski glove treatments :